According to cosmologists, three elements formed from the Big Bang, before stars, galaxies or planets. They are hydrogen, helium and lithium.

 More importantly, they found brine.

 As I said earlier, lithium is a common element in the earth’s crust.
-As mountains weather, lithium metal washes out.
+As mountains weather, this particular metal washes out.

 Lithium salt is a common ingredient in brines.
 A brine is a concentrated salt solution.
 We find it associated with ancient seas, desert lakes and oil fields.
 There is a lot of it around.